 Rites of Passage

 Like most faith traditions, Unitarian Universalists churches honor major life milestones, including marriage, birth and death.
 In developing ceremonies for these occasions, Unitarian Universalist ministers work closely with the people involved to honor their religious path.
-While we do not have a minister at this time, nearby UU ministers are available to officiate services.
 Please contact our office administrator for questions.
 There may be fees involved if you are not currently active in the congregation.

 Wedding services are a wonderful opportunity to celebrate the love of two individuals who have chosen to come together in marriage.